geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-16/meeting-transcript.md

 It's in a good spot.
 I tested on a full BERT run and it was pretty responsive.
 I'm thinking we can merge it.
-It's a little more lines than the UOPs viz is because I'm not using any libraries and stuff.
+It's a little more lines than the UOps viz is because I'm not using any libraries and stuff.
 It's just literally..

 ##### **Geohot** [[00:20:41](https://www.youtube.com/watch?v=MXDfAfrJmrQ&t=1241)]